Liver Cancer Chemotherapy Oncology Services

 Complete Liver Cancer Treatment Services

-People also have access to the latest therapies and clinical trials through our collaboration with the University of Pittsburgh Cancer Institute (UPCI), western Pennsylvania's only National Cancer Institute-designated Comprehensive Cancer Center.
+People also have access to the latest therapies and clinical trials through UPMC Hillman Cancer Center, western Pennsylvania's only National Cancer Institute-designated Comprehensive Cancer Center.

 When appropriate, people are placed on Clinical Pathways, disease-specific treatment strategies developed by physicians, to ensure that everyone receives the same evidence-based care.